 This note is a collection of the reports delivered by the expert referees which were invited by CERN to comment on the draft of the conceptual design report (CDR) of the Large Hadron electron Collider (LHeC).
-The version (1.0) of the CDR draft, to which the comments refer, is documented as LHeC-Note-2011-003 GEN. The final collection of referee reports will include a few more reports.
-It will also include answers from the authors to essential questions raised by the referees.
+The version (1.0) of the CDR draft, to which the comments refer, is documented as LHeC-Note-2011-003 GEN. It was released in August 2011.
+The final collection of referee reports will include a few more reports.
 The CDR is being updated correspondingly.